divadbaroon/Junov.1/README.md

 ### Built-In Commands

-- Understands and can perform a variety of commands such as providing language translations, web browsing abilities, and weather retrieval.
+- Understands and can perform a variety of commands such as providing language translations, web browsing, and weather retrieval.

 ### Contextual Awareness